lukenamop/award-cost-bot/README.md

 # Award Leaderboards

 The bot keeps track of leaderboards for the <a href="https://redd.it/euxitc/">highest priced submissions</a> and <a href="https://redd.it/euxinc/">highest priced comments</a> from around Reddit.
-These leaderboards are constantly updated as the bot continues to be mentioned in new submissions and comments.
+These leaderboards are constantly updated as the bot continues to be mentioned on new submissions and comments.

 # FAQ